Defining and applying a purpose can have the most profound effect on a business.

 What do you care about most?
-It’s likely that there is a ready–made audience that feel the same way.
-Is there an opportunity to connect to them at this deeper, emotional level?
+It’s likely that there is a ready-made audience that feels the same way.
+Is there an opportunity to connect with them at this deeper, emotional level?

 Your ultimate purpose comes at the intersection of ‘what the world needs’ and ‘your special talents’.
 Read the zeitgeist well and you will receive a boost from perfect timing too.

 A dozen words or less should do it.
-Coca Cola’s stated purpose is ‘To refresh the world’ – it’s direct, focussed and aspirational.
+Coca Cola’s stated purpose is ‘To refresh the world’ – it’s direct, focused and aspirational.
 Yours, for example, maybe as simple as ‘To keep cyclists safe’.
-On the other hand this could limit your ambitions to cycling, so you might opt for ‘To make the road a safer place’.
+On the other hand, this could limit your ambitions to cycling, so you might opt for ‘To make the road a safer place’.

 Once you have your purpose refined, you will have laid the first foundation stone of a better and more successful brand.
 Stick it on the wall, use it to build a vision, live it and breath it.